Nick Foles: Kansas City Chiefs

 After reportedly contemplating retirement after his rough season with the Rams, Foles signed with the Kansas City Chiefs on August 3, 2016.
 It was a one-year deal worth $1.75 million and included a second-year option for 2017, worth between $6.75 million and $16 million depending on his performance during the Chiefs' 2016 season.

-In Week 8 at Indianapolis Colts after Alex Smith left the game with a concussion, Foles took over for the remainder of the game, and finished with 223 yards and two touchdowns.
+During Week 8 at Indianapolis Colts after Alex Smith left the game with a concussion, Foles took over for the remainder of the game, and finished with 223 yards and two touchdowns.
 The Chiefs announced that Foles would start in Week 9 against the Jacksonville Jaguars as Smith was still recovering from injury.
 Foles won the game over the Jaguars, 19–14, and finished 20–33 with 187 yards and a touchdown.
 The next day, Smith was announced to start Week 10.

 On March 9, 2017, the Chiefs declined a second-year option on his contract, making him a free agent.